A-Santhosh-Hub/Text-to-all-Text/README.md

 Q: The HTML preview is blank.
 A: Ensure your HTML file has a <body> tag and content.
 The viewer is designed for standard HTML documents.

-Q: I can't download files.
+Q: I can't download files..
 A: Check if your browser has a "Pop-up Blocker" active, although the current method uses a direct anchor link which usually bypasses this.

 🤝 Credits